 In 1996 the Government of British Columbia, Canada established the College of Acupuncturists of British Columbia (CABC).
-Subsequently, in 1999 CABC was expanded by the Government of British Columbia to amalgamate Traditional Chinese Medicine and Acupuncture as a whole in a unified college that then became known as the College of Traditional Chinese Medicine and Acupuncture Practitioners of BC (CTCMA).
+Subsequently, in 1999 CABC was expanded by the Government of British Columbia to amalgamate Traditional Chinese Medicine and Acupuncture as a whole in a unified college that then became known as the College of Traditional Chinese Medicine Practitioners and Acupuncturists of BC (CTCMA).
 The College is the official professional regulatory authority that regulates the practice of Traditional Chinese Medicine (TCM) and Acupuncture in the Province.
 The College is a self-regulatory body that operates under the auspices of the Provincial Government and through the Health Professions Act, the Traditional Chinese Medicine Practitioners and Acupuncturists Regulation, and CTCMA Bylaws.
 Effective April 12, 2003, a valid registration (professional license) issued by the College is required in order to practice TCM and acupuncture in British Columbia.

 The College seeks to protect the public by ensuring that anyone holding themselves out as practicing or qualified to practice TCM or acupuncture is registered through the College.
 In addition to the restricted titles, the College has adopted and uses the following marks: